Having trained under the same regimen as Mike Mentzer, I can personally attest to the legendary status he holds in the bodybuilding community.

 Before you start adding more weight, try slowing down the lowering phase, especially on the leg press.

-The more time your muscles are under tension, the more you can trigger muscle growth .
+According to Brad Schoenfeld's publication in Science and Development of Muscle Hypertrophy, the more time your muscles are under tension, the more you can trigger muscle growth .

 - Leg press (5 sets of 8 reps)